The Short Dipole Antenna

 This indicates that in the far-field region the fields are propagating like a plane-wave.

-Second, the fields die off as 1/r, which indicates the power falls of as
+The electric and magnetic fields die off as 1/r, which indicates the power falls of as

 far field power falls off as 1 over r squared

-Third, the fields are proportional to L, indicated a longer dipole will radiate more power.
+The fields are proportional to L, indicated a longer dipole will radiate more power.
 This is true as long as increasing the length does not cause the short dipole assumption to become invalid.
 Also, the fields are proportional to the current amplitude amplitude of current on short dipole, which should make sense (more current, more power).

 The exponential term: